 Are we getting close?
 Sure thing.

 Now note that one should go through each piece of dialog in a motion picture and carefully craft the volume and the noise reduction for each phrase of speech.
 That's not happening.
 Why?
-Because I am too lazy we simply do not have that kind of time.
+Because

 So we slam the dialog into the "SMax11" limiter (which is part of Samplitude) and we do all that expansion and noise reduction and we move on.